ManeeshaAmpagouni/maneeshaampagouni.github.io/_talks/Modular Invariance.md

 When: Winter 2024

 ---
+When: Winter 2024

-In a Vertex Operator Algebra Theory reading group with Xuguang Liu, Junwen Liao, Tsz Yau Tin.
+Where: In a vertex operator algebra theory reading group with Xuguang Liu, Junwen Liao, Tsz Yau Tin at UC Santa Cruz.